What is Cub Scouts?

 The most popular awards for Cub Scouts are the advancement awards (belt loops and Webelos pins).
 Scouts do requirements to advance and earn their badges of rank: Tiger Cub, Bobcat, Wolf, Bear, Webelos, and the Arrow of Light Award.
 The Arrow of Light is the highest award in Cub Scouting.
 Webelos Scouts also earn activity badges.

 Cub Scouts can earn many other awards and medals too, sometimes by themselves and sometimes as members of their pack.
 They can earn or help their pack earn Quality Unit awards, religious emblems, the Emergency Preparedness Award, the Outdoor Activity Award, or the World Conservation Award.

 When you earn an award in Cub Scouting, you learn new skills.
 You also get to use your new skills and your new knowledge in projects and demonstrations.
 You show what you know.
 People get to see what you’ve learned as a Cub Scout.

 Cub Scouting Has a Purpose

-There is a reason for everything boys do in Cub Scouting.
-Apart from the fun and excitement, the aim of Cub Scouting is to help boys grow into good citizens who are strong in character and personally fit.
+There is a reason for everything Scouts do in Cub Scouting.
+Apart from the fun and excitement, the aim of Cub Scouting is to help youth grow into good citizens who are strong in character and personally fit.

 This is why we say that “Cub Scouting is fun with a purpose.“